-Diabetes is one of the fastest growing chronic diseases and is becoming increasingly prevalent among adolescents and children.
-Nearly a quarter of a million New Zealanders have been diagnosed with diabetes and some people are living with the disease but don’t yet know it.
+Type 2 diabetes is one of the fastest growing chronic diseases and is becoming increasingly prevalent among adolescents and children.
+Nearly a quarter of a million New Zealanders have been diagnosed with type 2 diabetes and some people are living with the disease but don’t yet know it.

 So what can you do to reduce your risk of developing diabetes?
 Here are five lifestyle tips.

 Carrying extra weight, especially around your middle, is a key risk factor for diabetes.
 Aim to achieve a healthy weight - even losing a few kilos can significantly reduce your risk.

 Evidence is accumulating that the best way to prevent, treat and even reverse diabetes is with a plant-based diet.

 Basing most of what you eat on a variety of wholefoods, including wholegrain breads and cereals, fruits and vegetables, legumes, nuts and seeds will help to lower your risk of diabetes.

 Try replacing some meat meals with plant proteins such as legumes as these are high in fibre and help to manage blood sugars.
 At the same time, it’s important to limit highly processed high fat and high sugar foods.

 Low GI (glycemic index) carbs help manage blood glucose and keep you feeling fuller for longer, which means you snack less, have fewer cravings throughout the day and can concentrate better.
 Low GI carbohydrates tend to be wholegrains and include brown grainy breads, brown long-grain rice, traditional rolled oats, wholemeal pastas, quinoa, buckwheat and barley.
 For more information on low GI foods, visit Sydney University’s Low GI website.